veryard/iw5_bot_warfare/README.md

   - Bots properly use pred missiles
   - Smoothed bot aim at range
   - Fixed bots_manage_fill_spec players being counted with bots_manage_fill_mode 1 (bot only)
+  - Added bots_manage_fill_watchplayers dvar
+  - Bots hop off turrets if they get stuck on one
+  - Fixed script variable leak with opening and closing the in-game menu

 - v2.2.0
   - Bots can now melee lunge